threefoldtecharchive/jumpscaleX_threebot/docs/3bot/locations.md

 # Locations
-As you already figured out we use `openresty` for running applications and proxying requests based on their locations:
+As you already figured out we use `openresty` for running applications, serving content and proxying requests based on the URL pattern:

 Inside a package, you can define one of the following location types: